nielsjani/switchfully-security/STORIES.md

 Extra assignment:
 - AvocadoTest currently only tests the 'getDeployedArmyInfo' REST-call.
 Write similar tests for the other 3 REST-calls
+- Try starting the application and call the rest endpoint using Advanced Rest Client or Postman.
+Experiment with correct and incorrect authorisation data and check if the app returns what you'd expect.

 ## Operation Baobab (starting point: [BAOBAB-START branch](https://github.com/nielsjani/switchfully-security/tree/BAOBAB-START))